arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 }
 ```

 To better support use cases like this, JUnit 5 does automatic argument conversion from strings to certain target types.
-For cases where we want conversion to custom types, we have to write the argument conversion ourselves.
-Next, let’s find out how argument conversion works.
+For cases where we want a conversion to custom types, we have to write the argument conversion ourselves.
+Next, let's find out how argument conversion works.

 ## Argument conversion

-To better support use cases like `@CsvSource`, JUnit 5 does automatic argument conversion for primitive types, enums as well as date and time types from the java.time package.
+To better support use cases like `@CsvSource`, JUnit 5 does automatic argument conversion for primitive types, enums, and the date and time types from the java.time package.
 The conversion depends on the type of each method parameter.

 This means, for example, that it automatically converts the following date strings to `LocalDate` instances: